Metal fabricators fabricate, position, align, and fit parts of structural metal products. Typical duties include:*

 - Set up and operate fabricating machines, such as brakes, rolls, shears, flame cutters, grinders, and drill presses, to bend, cut, form, punch, drill, or otherwise form and assemble metal components.

-According to the Bureau of Labor Statistics, metal fabricators earned an average salary of $35,750 in 2012.
-There are expected to be 38,200 job openings through 2022.
+According to the Bureau of Labor Statistics, it is expected that there will be 38,200 metal fabricator job openings through 2022.

 Education and Training